-Small business owners tend to have little support or lack a support team when it comes to their business, but buying a franchise will give you the opportunity to share your issues with other entrepreneurs who might have faced similar problems in the past.
+Small business owners tend to have little support or lack a support team when it comes to their business, but buying a home inspection franchise / property inspection franchise will give you the opportunity to share your issues with other entrepreneurs who might have faced similar problems in the past.
 As most franchise companies will say, you’re in business for yourself, but you’re not by yourself with a franchise.

 Finding a good employee is critical for success for many sole proprietors.
-Franchise businesses with a recognized name will have a better-recruiting attraction than an unfamiliar organization.
+A home inspection franchise businesses with a recognized name will have a better-recruiting attraction than an unfamiliar organization.
 Therefore, better-qualified candidates may apply.

 Purchasing a brand name franchise can be beyond the financial capability of most potential business owners.
 Being a sole proprietor can be more cost beneficial in the beginning.
 As long as the business owner is willing to focus on building a strong operation, then there is no reason you cannot go it alone, without a franchise.